HaiAnh-X/haianh.github.io/index.md

 layout: page
 title: "Home"
 ---
-Xin chào / Hi / Salut / Hallo .
+Xin chào / Hi / Salut / Hallo.
 I'm Hai-Anh LE (Léon), I come from Vietnam.
+This is my tiny personal page.

 Master student in Electrical Engineering - PhD Track Program at the Institut Polytechnique de Paris, France.
 Also, I am a Visiting Researcher at the Machine Learning and Simulation Lab (Institute for Artificial Intelligence) at the University of Stuttgart, Germany.